 - Feedback loops that include students

-- Leadership willing to change course when something is not working
+- Leadership that is willing to change course when something is not working

 Technology can support this, but it cannot replace intent.
 VR is a tool, not a philosophy.